pombreda/lepl/doc-src/manual/intro-2.rst

 languages, and Python has a `module
 <http://docs.python.org/3.0/library/re.html>`_ that supports them.
 I don't
-have space here (or the time and energy) to explain them in detail, but the basic idea is that you can write a string (an "expression") that describes a sequence of letters to be matched.
+have space here (or the time and energy) to explain them in detail, but the basic idea is that you can write description (an "expression") for a sequence of letters to be matched.
 This expression can contain things like "." which matches any letter, or "[a-m]" which matches any letter between "a" and "m", for example.

 So regular expressions are very like a parser.
 But a parser can usually (exact details depend on the language and parser) describe more complicated